 Browser Hijack Prevention

-- Install a good security software and turn-on the option to detect PUPs if your antivirus software so permits.
+- Install a good security software and turn-on the option to detect Potentially Unwanted Programs if your antivirus software so permits.

 - Take care while installing any new software.
 Never click Next, Next, Next blindly.

 - Never install plugins or extensions of doubtful credibility and uninstall the one’s you do not need.

 - If you can, install a software that can keep a watch on your system in real-time – something like WinPatrol.
 This and other tools have been covered a bit more. at the end of this post.